dmbarbour/glas/docs/GlasApps.md

 Applications should allocate their own references.
 For example, instead of `open file` returning a system-allocated handle, effect APIs should favor the format `open file as foo` where `foo` is an arbitrary value allocated by the application as a handle for future interactions with the file.

-This design has a lot of benefits: References can be descriptive and locally meaningful for debugging.
+This design has a lot of benefits: Abstraction of reference types is optional.
+References can be descriptive and locally meaningful for debugging.
 Static allocation of references is easily supported.
 Dynamic allocation can be partitioned and decentralized, reducing contention.
-We avoid an implicit source of observable non-determinism.
+We can avoid centralized allocation as an implicit source of observable non-determinism.
 There is no security risk related to leaky abstraction or forgery of references.

 The application host will generally maintain a lookup table to associate references with external resources.
 Garbage collection is feasible if the application can fetch lists of live references.